 Cost: The rental fee for a weekend wedding in the Engine Bay and Bunk Room is just $700 for 8 hours of use.
 This fee covers the use of the venue; amenities are extra.
 A $300 fee for an event planner’s services is also required.
 Capacity is limited to 50 seated guests, or 75 standing.

 Contact the venue for quotes and to tour the facility.

 Located one mile south of downtown Nashville in The Woodland-in-Waverly historic district, The Timothy Demonbreun House is a beautiful three-story 1902 historic mansion awarded the Metropolitan Historic Zoning Commission’s Architectural Preservation Award.
 Originally built in 1902 and listed on the National Register of Historic Places, Richard A. Demonbreun purchased it in 1995, renovated it and named it in honor of his ancestor, Jacques Boucher Timothy Demonbreun, recognized as “The Patriarch of Middle Tennessee.”

 Cost: This venue is perfect for smaller weddings and oozes romance, elegance and luckily, affordability.
 Rent this facility for $2,000 for the entire evening on Fridays and $3,000 for the entire evening on Saturdays.
 These prices include all tables, chairs, linens, glassware, flatware, flower vases, setup and cleanup for your event.
-Psst … these rates may also be negotiable based on the size of your event and date availability, so don’t hesitate to inquire if you’re interested.
+Psst … these rates may also be negotiable based on the size of your event and date availability.

 Location: 3130 McGavock Pike, Nashville, TN 37214